 Cytoplasmic Granules in Bacteria

-Concentrated deposits of certain substances presented/located in the cytoplasm of certain bacteria are known as cytoplasmic granules or inclusion bodies.
+Cytoplasmic granules or inclusion bodies are concentrated deposits of certain substances.
+Their location is in the cytoplasm of certain bacteria.
 They serve as storage areas for nutrients, e.g. volutin granules are high energy reserves stored in the form of polymerized metaphosphate.

 The number and nature of the inclusions vary depending on the bacterial species and the nutritional state of the organism’s environment.
 Common types of granules that are microscopically visible in certain bacteria stained with specific dyes are: